plan-systems/design-docs/README.md

 ## Architecture Synopsis

-PLAN is a realtime 3D/visual frontend with a p2p backend designed such that one of many available DLTs serves a secure distributed storage provider.
+PLAN is a real-time 3D/visual frontend with a p2p backend designed such that one of many available DLTs serves a secure distributed storage provider.
 The PLAN Unity client connects to a `pnode`, PLAN's p2p client-serving node.  `pnode` is a Go daemon that serves PLAN clients while replicating community data across the community's swarm of pnodes.

 What defines a community?
 In PLAN, a community is designed to reflect the human relationships that make up a community, whether that's a household, neighborhood, first-responders unit, off-grid farm, city council, media production, veterans network, maker-space, artist collective, emotional support network, small business, or gaming group.
 That is, each member in a community holds a copy of the community keyring (in addition to their private keys for that community).
 In effect, the entire community's network traffic and infrastructure is inaccessible to all others, providing a fundamental cryptographic "city wall" to ensure privacy and security.